21 FAQs about children following divorce or separation.

 - How can we minimise the upset our separation or divorce proceedings cause our children?

-1. What happens when we separate or divorce if only one of us is the child's parent?
+1. Where will a child live if we separate or divorce if only one of us is the child's parent?

 If you have both been treating a child as if he or she is your own, the child is a 'child of the family'.
 If you separate, the child will usually continue to live with the natural parent but this is not always the case.
 The step-parent could be ordered to pay child maintenance but usually only if the other parent is failing to provide for the child.
 The key issue is the child's best interests.